 Finally, we only selected apps that had well-designed interfaces and were easy to use, which eliminated apps such as KeePass.
 Users of all experience levels should easily be able to create a database, add logins, and autofill those logins.
 You shouldn't have to set up security tools or spend excessive time in the settings menu, and all of these apps meet that criteria.

 Easily the most popular app on our list, LastPass has worked hard to offer an amazing array of features that are unmatched by any other password manager out there.
-Due to the abundance of features being offered at the lowest price, we had to give it the top spot.
+Due to the abundance of features being offered at one of the lowest prices, we had to give it the top spot.

 LastPass was designed with cloud syncing in mind.
 The company intends for every user to have access to their database no matter what device they're using, with all their data perfectly in sync.
 This is exemplified by the fact that they are the only manager on our list to offer this feature for free.
 LastPass is available on all major operating systems and most major browser, allowing access to their synchronized database no matter what device you're using.